 5 Tips for Getting a Loan When You’re an Independent Contractor

-Getting a loan when you’re self-employed can be challenging.
+Getting a loan when you’re an independent contractor can be challenging.
 Many banks won’t even think about giving entrepreneurs loans until they’ve been in business for a couple of years.

 However, you can apply and qualify for several small business (SB) loans provided you have proof of income, a high credit score, and offer up some collateral if you’re a relatively new startup.